qclone/LSTM-Cpp-2/README.md

 # C++ LSTM
 The following repository is a simple LSTM network implemented in C++.
-It is incomplete and does not contain a working network as of 17/04/23, but single cell operation has been tested.
+This is an ongoing experiment, and not intended as a reliable or complete package.
 The LSTM is constructed as follows.

 ## LSTM Cell Architecture